Fittipaldi Automotive: Copersucar-Fittipaldi (1975–1977)

 The team, initially known as Copersucar-Fittipaldi, did not have great success in its first racing season in 1975.
 Wilson crashed in chassis FD01 on lap 13 of their first race, the Argentine Grand Prix, which his brother went on to win in his McLaren.
 Chassis numbers FD02 and FD03, used for the rest of the year, were the same design as the original car but abandoned most of the original bodywork.
 Wilson was the sole driver and managed only five finishes, the highest of which was a 10th and last place at the US Grand Prix at Watkins Glen, and failed to qualify on three occasions.
 Italian Arturo Merzario did no better when he took over the chassis for his home Grand Prix after Wilson broke two bones in his hand in a practice crash at the Austrian Grand Prix.
 Despite the lack of success, the tiny team achieved a coup for the following year: Emerson Fittipaldi joined the team from McLaren, with whom he had taken his second Driver's Championship in 1974.
 His brother stepped down from driving to look after the management of the team.

 Emerson commented: "I am aware that I will virtually have no chance of winning the world title next season....It will be a very difficult beginning, but I am very enthusiastic and I am certain that with everybody's effort we will have the first positive results in the second half of next year.
 I think that in the medium term of one or two years Brazil will have one of the best Formula One teams in the world."

 Emerson was the team's main driver in 1976 although Brazilian Ingo Hoffmann joined him for four races.
 Fittipaldi qualified the new FD04 fifth for his debut, at Interlagos.
-In the race he could only finish 13th – a result which was more representative of the rest of the season during which he scored only three points.
+In the race, although, he could only finish 13th due to engine problems – a result which was more representative of the rest of the season during which he scored only three points.
 The qualifying result remained the best the team would ever achieve.
 The experiment of basing the team in Brazil did not last – it was too far from their engine and gearbox suppliers and did not have the large community of expert component manufacturers available in the UK.
 Although the first FD04 was built there, future cars would be built at the team's established base in Reading, UK, in what would become known as 'motorsport valley'.

 The team continued with the same setup for 1977.
 Fittipaldi was able to score several 4th and 5th places during the year.
 Hoffman only appeared twice at the beginning of the year, finishing 7th at the Brazilian Grand Prix.
 The new F5, liveried in yellow rather than silver, (Divila having left the role of technical director, the 'D' was dropped from the designation) was introduced mid-season.